lupyuen2/wip-nuttx/README.md

 TODO: Is 0x5060c000 valid?

+TODO: Why would UART I/O fail on TinyEMU but not Ox64?
+UART I/O is mapped as a Global Page Table Entry, it should be valid across all SATP Registers.
+Is there a bug in TinyEMU MMU?

 # MMU Log for Ox64 Without On-Demand Paging

 Let's compare the above with Ox64 Without On-Demand Paging: https://gist.github.com/lupyuen/ef933ba72e983d7d49ef101e0816a714